AlexanderKidd/FactoidL/README.md

 ## How To Contribute
 You can contact us at the official email: factoidlproject@gmail.com

 We'd love to have those interested/experienced in Natural Language Processing (NLP) areas, like semantic search.
-Currently, we are focused on making a Google Chrome extension.
+Currently, we are focused on building a Google Chrome extension, a mobile app (PWA), and an Electron app for desktop.

 You can also spread the love on [Twitter](https://twitter.com/FactoidL)!